 This is a very simple joint that most of us

 And finally I just want to mention that bone

 by the parathyroid and also the thyroid control

 is stated there stimulates osteocytes and

-when there is excessive calcium levels in
+when there are low calcium levels in

 the blood.
 And conversely calcitonin secreted